informalsystems/vdd/lightclient/failuredetector.md

 #### **[LCD-VC-LIFE-FORK]**

 If there is a fork (two correct full nodes decided on different blocks for the same height), and
-- the user of the light client requests a header of a height *h* that is affected (within the trusting period), and
+- the light client needs to obtain a header of a height *h* that is affected, and
 - there are two correct full nodes *i* and *j* that are
     - on different branches, and
     - primary or secondary,

 then the failure detector eventually outputs evidence for height *h*.

-#### **[LCD-VC-LIFE-FLTPRIM]**

-If there is no fork on the main chain and if the verification trusts a header at height *h* that deviates from the header on the chain (possibly because the primary is faulty), and there is a correct secondary, then the failure detector eventually outputs evidence for height *h*.

-TODO: Should we consider this case?
-Can the precondition happen?
-Can the verification trust a faulty header if there is no fork?

 #### **[LCD-REQ-REP]**

 If the failure detector observes two conflicting headers for height *h*, it should try to verify both.
 If both are verified it should report evidence.

+If the primary reports header *h* and a secondary reports header *h'*,
+     and if *h'* can be verified based on common root of trust, then evidence should be generated; TODO: shall we add "otherwise drop h' and continue normal operation"?

 ## Definitions